ivy-llc/ivy/docs/overview/deep_dive/ivy_frontends_tests.rst

 Introduction
 ------------

-Just like the backend functional API, our frontend functional API has a collection of Ivy tests located in subfolder `test ivy`_.
+Just like the backend functional API, our frontend functional API has a collection of Ivy tests located in the subfolder `test ivy`_.
 In this section of the deep dive we are going to jump into Ivy Frontend Tests!

 **Writing Ivy Frontend Tests**